Nirdeshika/ExportBrowserHistory/README.md

 - Search: google.com
 - Social Media: facebook, instagram and pinterest

 Also, for better experience please make sure that chrome://settings/ --> Advanced --> Downloads --> Ask where to save each file before downloading is off.

+A demo showing how to install the project and how to use it can be found [here](https://github.com/Nirdeshika/ExportBrowserHistory/blob/master/Demo.mov).

 **LICENSE**
 This work is made available under the MIT license.
 Please see the file `LICENSE` in this distribution for license terms.